Travelers with Disabilities

 May or may not be trained to perform observable functions.
 However, the animal must be trained to behave properly in public settings as service animals do.
 Emotional support animals travel free of charge and the animal is exempt from cabin allotment.
 Like service animals, emotional support animals can be transported in the cabin.

-Delta requires documentation (not more than one year old) on letterhead from a licensed mental health professional to be presented to an agent upon check in stating:
+Delta requires documentation* (not more than one year old) on letterhead from either a licensed medical or mental health professional to be presented to an agent upon check in stating:

-- Title, address,, license number and phone number of mental health professional.
+- Title, address, license number and jurisdiction (state/country it was issued), phone number, and signature of mental health professional.

 - The passenger has a mental health related disability recognized in the Diagnostic and Statistical Manual - 4th Edition.